harperreed/simple-one-page-quick-start/README.md

 - Edit `content/index.md` to your desire
 - Edit `robots.txt` to make your site crawlable by search engines (in `/static` dir)
 - use netlify, cloudflare pages, github, etc to host it

+## Demo

+You can see a demo here: https://one-page-quickstart.netlify.app/